Why BTS’s Album Includes the Sound of an Ancient Korean Bell — 성덕대왕신종 Explained (Updated May 2026)

 Why one ancient Korean bell sound became one of the most meaningful moments in BTS’s ARIRANG album

-As of May 2026, one of the most surprising questions around BTS’s ARIRANG is not only about the title track, the lyrics, or the comeback itself.
+As of May 2026, one of the most surprising questions around BTS’s ARIRANG isn’t only about the title track, the lyrics, or the comeback itself.
 Many fans are asking a quieter question: why does a BTS album include the sound of an ancient Korean bell?

 For global listeners, the track may feel unusual at first.
-It is not a typical pop song.
-It does not work like a dance track or a ballad.
+It isn’t a typical pop song.
+It doesn’t work like a dance track or a ballad.
 Instead, it asks the listener to pause and hear a resonance that has crossed more than a thousand years of Korean history.

 • BTS’s interlude track “No. 29” is connected to Korea’s National Treasure No. 29, the Sacred Bell of Great King Seongdeok.